Many business owners are apprehensive about outsourcing.

 Why not hire freelancers or contractors?

-The simple answer is no.
+But the simple answer is no.

-The thing with hiring freelancers or contractors is that they provide short-term solutions to your business needs.
-They’ll take on a project or two, and then they’ll move on to the next opportunity.
+The problem with freelancers and contractors is that they provide temporary solutions.
+They take on a project or two and then move on to the next opportunity.
+Most of them are looking to make extra cash or maximize their workload to earn more.
+They’re not invested in your business.

 Implement everything but don’t do the work

-Another time, I launched a new product.
-I asked my OFS to create a marketing plan and a traffic plan for the website.
-He replied with some ideas about creating a mini-net.
+Another time, I launched a new product and asked my OFS to create a marketing plan and a traffic strategy for the website.
+He responded with detailed, comprehensive outlines, complete with diagrams.
+He knew exactly what to do because I had trained him.
+I barely had to review his work because I trusted his ideas would be spot-on.

 How to make the best use of your time